JeffCohen/workbook/books/law713/1-setup/1-introduction/2-first-day:-windows.md

-## STEP 1: Install Google Chrome
+## STEP 1: Install Google Chrome (Optional)

 You can get it from https://www.google.com/chrome/.
 This step is actually optional, but I'll be using Chrome in class.
-If you decide to use Edge, Firefox, or Safari, just know that some things might look slightly different.
+If you decide to use Edge, Firefox, or Safari, just know that some things might look a little different.

 ## STEP 2: GitHub Account (5 minutes)